-Australian adults are getting by with a little help from mum and dad.
-A nationally representative Finder survey of 1,011 adults asked 445 parents with children over 18 about the financial support they provide to their kids.
+Australian adults are living their lives with a helping hand from Mum and Dad.
+A nationally representative Finder survey of 1,003 adults asked 444 parents with children over 18 about the financial support they provide to their adult kids.

 What is the "Bank of Mum and Dad"?

-Most adult kids fly the nest eventually, but for many, financial support from their parents remains ongoing.
-Finder research shows that almost half (44%) of Australian parents help their adult offspring out with expenses.
+Most adult kids leave the coop eventually, but for many, financial support from their parents continues to come in.
+Finder research shows that more than half (52%) of Australian parents help out their adult offspring with expenses.

 How much are parents contributing?

-According to Finder's research, almost a quarter of Aussie parents (23%) pay for their adult children's groceries.
+According to Finder's research, almost 1 in 2 Aussie parents (47%) pay for their adult children's groceries.

-That same number (9%) fork out for their child's car-related costs like registration fees and petrol, while 6% pay for or subsidise tertiary education.
-Travelling isn't off the cards either, with 7% of parents forking out for some or all of their adult children's holiday costs.
+That same number (22%) fork out for their child's car-related costs like registration fees and petrol, while 10% pay for or subsidise tertiary education.
+Travelling isn't off the cards either, with 18% of parents paying for some or all of their adult children's holiday costs.

 Which state is home to Australia's most generous parents?

-South Australia has the highest proportion of parents who support their adult kids financially, with over half opening their wallet (54%).
-This is followed by Victoria, where 1 in 2 parents (50%) help out their kids with money.
+New South Wales has the highest proportion of parents who support their adult kids financially, with over half opening their wallet (61%).
+This is followed by Victoria, where more than 1 in 2 parents (55%) help out their kids with money.

 But adult kids in Western Australia might feel they are on their own by comparison.
-In WA, just 34% of parents provide financial assistance, but keep in mind that this still accounts for 1 in 3 parents.
+In WA, just 39% of parents provide financial assistance, but keep in mind that this still accounts for almost 2 in 5 parents.

 Parents are also mortgage lenders

-Unattainable property prices mean that many young Australians require a financial leg up to get a foothold in the market.
-Finder's research shows that 7% of parents have either chipped in for a house deposit, while 3% have gone guarantor for their child.
-But the funding doesn't stop there – a further 3% of parents help their children out with mortgage repayments as well.
+Finder's research shows that 17% of parents have chipped in for a house deposit while 7% have gone guarantor for their child.
+But the funding doesn't stop there – a further 7% of parents help their children out with mortgage repayments as well.